Turkey Street railway station: History

 The railway line from Bury Street Junction, north of the current Edmonton Green station, to was opened by the Great Eastern Railway on 1 October 1891.
 It was known as the Churchbury Loop.

 The district served by the line was still predominantly rural, and the coming of the tram to Waltham Cross in 1904 saw the railway unable to compete.
 Passenger services ceased on 1 October 1909, but were reinstated for the benefit of munitions workers between 1 March 1915 and 1 July 1919.

-After that the line was only served by freight trains until the line was electrified as part of a wider scheme, and Turkey Street station reopened to passengers on 21 November 1960.
+After that, the line was served only by freight trains until it was electrified as part of a wider scheme, and Turkey Street station reopened to passengers on 21 November 1960.
 The line is now known as the Southbury Loop.

 The station was opened as Forty Hill and did not gain its current name until 1960.
 The goods depot at the station closed in 1966.

 The current station building was built in the late 1980s.
-The previous and original station building had a prominent tall chimney stack for the station master's coal fire which brought the top of the chimney above platform level.
-The station itself is constructed on an incline and the ticket office area of the track is raised on an embankment so the chimney was very prominent.
-The interior of the original station consisted of a large ticket hall with the station master's office and serving hatch on the left hand side of the entrance.
+The previous and original station building had a prominent, tall chimney stack for the station master's coal fire, which brought the chimney's top above platform level.
+The station itself is constructed on an incline, and the ticket office area of the track is raised on an embankment, so the chimney was very prominent.
+The interior of the original station consisted of a large ticket hall, with the station master's office and serving hatch on the left-hand side of the entrance.
 A tunnel opposite the entrance led to the stairs to the Cheshunt-bound platform.
 This tunnel was used in the rebuild.
 To the right were the stairs to the Liverpool Street platform.
-The stairwells were also reused in the rebuild, but the concrete steps were replaced with steel.
+The stairwells were also reused during the rebuild, but the concrete steps were replaced with steel ones.